Children with High and Extraordinary Learning Potential

 The intention is that the research group will contribute to international research in the field, introduce up-to-date knowledge to our own teacher education, and stimulate professional development in schools and early learning environments.

-Gunnvi Sæle Jokstad, Assistant Professor (head of research group)
+Gunnvi Sæle Jokstad, Professor

 Alette Aasvold Rolland, Assistant Professor

-Cheng-Yu Peter Pan, Assistant Professor
+Cheng-yu Pan, Assistant Professor

-Johannes Kleppe, Associate Professor
+Johannes Kleppe, Assistant Professor

-Inge Andersland, Associate Professor (external member, HVL)
+Inge Andersland, FAssistant Professor (HVL)

-Tove Hagenes (external member, ‘Lykkelige Barn’ network)
+Tove Hagenes, external member, ‘Lykkelige Barn’ network

 Contacts

-Head of the research group: Inge Andersland
+Head of the research group: Gila Hammer Furnes

 Vice Rector for Research and Development: Torgeir Landro